tommiport5/midiman/README.md

 ## HISTORY
 1. 0.8.0 Basic functionality
 1. 0.8.1 Improvements for  access virus: Add the multipatches, display the overlapping patches 6x.
+1. 0.8.2 Added Korg Triton Extreme and automated tests with serenity.js

+## CAVEATS

+There is a bug in the MIDI implementation of the Korg Triton Extreme.
+For whatever reason,it modifies the routing of the valve effect from "3/4 BUS" to "Final".
+But when the insert effect routing  sends the output of the last effect in the chain to 3/4, there is no sound on the output.
+You can verify that with MidiOx, just echo the sysex  for the factory program A015 "Wah Wurly 2(SW1)" back to the synth.
+But be careful, this overwrites the sound without warning.

+**midiman** implements a workaround and routes all the internal effects that are not chained to the L/R output.